swentel/indieweb/README.md

 A very good client to test is https://quill.p3k.io.
 A full list is available at https://indieweb.org/Micropub/Clients.
 Indigenous (for iOS and Android) are in beta/alpha and are also microsub readers.

+# post types

-Create a node when a 'note' is posted.
+- Note: Create a node when a 'note' is posted.
 A note request contains 'content', but no 'name' and the 'h' value is 'entry'.
 Think of it as a Tweet.
 The note can also contain a 'mp-syndicate-to' value which will contain the channel you want to publish to, see the Publish section to configure this.
+- Article: Create a node when an 'article' is posted.
+An article request contains 'name', 'content' and the 'h' value is 'entry'.
+Think of it as a blog post.
+The article can also contain a 'mp-syndicate-to' value which will contain the channel you want to publish to, see the Publish section to configure this.
+Currently only visible if you set 'indieweb_show_article_config' to TRUE in settings.php as we're finalizing the code.

 You can configure this at /admin/config/services/indieweb/micropub